maximefromont/sims-build-challenge-generator/README.md

 If you have ideas or if you would like to see new features.
 Please let me know in the discussion tab of this repository or by oppening issues.

 ## Credits

-I would like to thank the user cheprasov for his permission to use the file colors.json obtained in this repository : *www.github.com/cheprasov/json-colors*
+I would like to thank the user cheprasov for his permission to use the file colors.json obtained in [this repository](www.github.com/cheprasov/json-colors)

 I would also like to thank Iris for her help with this fun project.

 ## License

 This project is licensed under the GNU General Public License v3.0.

 ## Contact Information

 If you have any questions, you can reach me via email at `maxime.fromont0@gmail.com`.